Strength, Functional Outcome, and Postural Stability After Anterior Cruciate Ligament Reconstruction

 CONCLUSIONS: After ACLR (mean = 18 +/- 10 months), single-leg hop-for-distance scores and quadriceps strength were not within normal limits when compared with the contralateral limb.
 Our results suggest that bilateral and single-limb postural stability in the ACLR group was not significantly different than the control group at an average follow-up of 18 months after surgery.

 Mattacola, Carl G.; Perrin, David H.; Gansneder, Bruce M.; Gieck, Joe H.; Saliba, Ethan N.; and McCue, Frank C., "Strength, Functional Outcome, and Postural Stability After Anterior Cruciate Ligament Reconstruction" (2002).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 14.